Kubernetes

 Community support is an extremely important aspect of learning any new technology.
 Both Nomad and Kubernetes have strong community support.
 Nomad has a smaller community than the Kubernetes community but is multiplying.

-Nomad is supported by HashiCorp, a company that provides commercial support and training.
+Nomad is supported by HashiCorp however is gaining more traction in the community with a broader knowledge of the product.
 Kubernetes has a large and active community with many contributors and users, and it isn’t hard to find blog posts, YouTube videos, and many other resources describing and teaching K8s.

 Steps to create a Nomad cluster